EndPointCorp/end-point-blog/2012/06/26/kiss-slurping-file-attachments.html.md

 ### KISS Script

-Here's the simplified rake task that I used for the process:
+Here’s the simplified rake task that I used for the process:

 ```ruby
 namespace :upload_files do